MelissaAlasalmi/Libft/README.md

 ```

 ### ft_itoa
-Allocates (with malloc(3)) and returns a “fresh” string ending with ’\0’ representing the integer "n" given as argument.
+Allocates and returns a “fresh” string ending with ’\0’ representing the integer "n" given as argument.
 Negative numbers must be supported.
 If the allocation fails, the function returns NULL.
 - Uses ft_intlen
 ```c
 char	*ft_itoa(long long n);